carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Leave the rest untouched.

-Create other two options clicking the "Add Element" button (_40_) and populate them like this:
+Create other two options by clicking the "Add Element" button (_40_) and populate them like this:

 * Second option
     * **ID**: `AskBored`